invariantlabs-ai/docs/docs/guardrails/rules.md

 See also [Ban Topics and Substrings](../guardrails/ban-words.md).

-**Example:** Checking for the presence of specific keywords in the message content.
+**Example:** Checking for specific keywords in the message content.
 ```guardrail
 raise "The one who must not be named" if:
     (msg: Message)